fictionco/fiction/@docs/advanced/working-with-posts/index.md

 When doing advanced work with posts, the first step in many cases is to [create and configure a new post type](./post-types).
 This allows you to set up a unique set of posts with a custom schema, data handling, and management configuration.

-This example adds two post types and connects them via population whenever the `example` post type is queried.
+This example adds two post types and connects them via population.
+Whenever the `example` post type is queried; population will get the posts listed in `anotherList` and replace the `_id`'s with post objects.

 ```js
 import { addPostType, ObjectId } from "@factor/api"